 This autopsy picture shows a reaction on the surface of the liver.
 This reaction is called pyogranulomatous, and is the basis for the diagnosis.

 Cats living in households that already had a cat die of FIP have a less than 5 percent chance of developing FIP, mostly because they have already been exposed to the virus and fought it off.
-Siblings of cats that died of FIP have a greater chance of developing the problem.
+Siblings of cats that died of FIP have a greater chance of developing the problem due to genetic heritability for an increased susceptibility to the virus.
 The most important factor in controlling FIP is limiting the number of cats in a house, preferably to less than 5.
 In addition, good nutrition, good veterinary care, and good sanitation, will go along way to preventing this problem.
-Wait at least one month before introducing a new cat to house that had a cat die of FIP.
+Wait at least one month and preferably up to three months, before introducing a new cat to house that had a cat die of FIP.
 Cleaning the litter pan often and preventing litter from tracking throughout the house may be helpful.
 The virus can live in the environment for several weeks, so clean as thoroughly as possible using a 1:32 dilution of household bleach.
 Remove all cat related products that can not be thoroughly cleaned.

 In recent years a vaccine has been developed to help prevent this problem.
 Even though no guarantee can be given as to the effectiveness of this vaccine due to the mysterious nature of this disease, it might be indicated for those cats that go outdoors or are exposed to many cats.
 It is administered as drops in the nose.
 It is rarely given.